IAmAnthem/CanineCalculations/ReadMe.md

 - FIXES
   - Can I switch the selection menu to start counting at 1 instead of 0?
     - Pretty sure there's an example somewhere that does this

+[^1]: Players are the human beings.
+Characters are the in-game persona running around.
+A player may have many characters.